Impact and Programs

 Geographic Area Served

-The City of Forest Lake, and the counties of Chisago, Isanti, Kanabec, Mille Lacs, and Pine in Minnesota and Polk County in Wisconsin
+Family Pathways serves the communities of: City of Forest Lake, Cloquet, Chisago, Isanti, Kanabec, Mille Lacs, and Pine Counties in Minnesota and Polk County in Wisconsin.